RahulBirCodes/awesome-steam/content/mathematics/index.md

 ## Reources covering multiple topics at all grade levels
 - [Better Explained](https://betterexplained.com/cheatsheet/) - Intuition-first based approach used by Kalid Azad to explain mathematics through articles and essays.
 - [3 Blue 1 Brown](https://www.3blue1brown.com) - Videos about discovery and creativity in maths by Grant Sanderson.
+- [NumberPhile](https://www.youtube.com/c/numberphile) - Videos about numbers and mathematics, conversations with mathematicians about interesting mathematics topics.

 ## Math Competitions
 - [Art of Problem Solving](https://artofproblemsolving.com/wiki/) - A website with a large number of practice high school math competition problems, with solutions and detailed explanations.
 It includes all the previous exam problems from the AMC 8, AMC 12, and AIME exams.
 It also has material on specific math-related topics such as number theory.